emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

 Memory Pool System, and the most critical of the memory management functions that have to be implemented by the :term:`client program`.

-Scanning is performed for two tasks: during :term:`tracing <trace>` block are scanned in order to references and so determine which blocks are :term:`reachable` and which are not.
+Scanning is performed for two tasks: during :term:`tracing <trace>`, blocks are scanned in order to follow references, and so determine which blocks are :term:`reachable` and which are not.
 After objects have been moved in memory, blocks are scanned in order to identify references that need to be updated to point to the new locations of these objects.
 Both tasks use the same scanning protocol, described here.

 .. index::